Management (MT)

 MT357: Digital Marketing

-This course provides an in-depth look at the way the Internet is changing the landscape for marketing goods and services in the global environment.
-You will learn about the theory and practice of such concepts as "the cloud," search engine algorithms, social media impact, developing a successful digital marketing strategy, and cybersecurity and the ethical considerations associated with digital marketing.
+This course provides an in-depth look at how the internet is changing the landscape for marketing goods and services in the global environment.
+You will learn about the theory and practice of such concepts as search engine optimization and marketing, social media impact, mobile marketing, email, and content marketing, developing a successful digital marketing strategy, cybersecurity, and the ethical considerations associated with digital marketing.

 Quarter Credit Hours: 6 | Prerequisite: MT219 or Department Chair approval